INTERNATIONAL ASSOCIATION FOR AESTHETICS

 Article VIII.
 Unexpired Terms of Office

-The Executive Committee shall appoint a suitable member to fill any office made vacant by resignation or death.
+The Executive Council shall appoint a suitable member to fill any office made vacant by resignation or death.
 If the unexpired term is longer than one year, that term shall be considered as a full term in meeting restrictions on consecutive terms.

 Article IX.
 Dues

 The amount of the annual dues to be paid to the Association by the individual members shall be determined by the Executive Committee.
-The constituent societies may make voluntary contributions to the Association.
-Dues for student members shall be one-half the regular rate for individual members.

 Article X. Removal from Membership